Andrean2305/ToDoAppSirBagus/README.md

 The downside of my code:

 I did not finish the due date part (not required but i was thinking on making it)

+I also add the image of my firebase